FalanaJ/EnglishFlashcards/README.md

 **Description**

-I would like to show you my application for learning English words.
-I'm very pround of this app since ti will help me during my academic year
+I would like to show you my java swing application for learning English words.
+I'm very pround of this app since it will help me during my academic year.

 **Prerequisites**
 -   Java Development Kit (JDK) 17 or later